-52 RAMSAR site: The Convention on Wetlands is an intergovernmental treaty adopted on 2 February 1971 in the Iranian town of Ramsar, located on the shores of the Caspian Sea.
-Therefore, although today the name commonly used to designate the Convention is "The Convention on Wetlands (Ramsar, Iran, 1971)", it has become commonly known as "the Ramsar Convention"
+40 RAMSAR site: The Convention on Wetlands is an intergovernmental treaty adopted on 2 February 1971 in the Iranian-town of Ramsar, located on the shores of the Caspian Sea.
+Therefore, although today the name commonly used to designate the Convention is "The Convention on Wetlands (Ramsar, Iran, 1971)", it has become commonly known as "the Ramsar.
+Convention".
+400 Baseline of rainbow trout for biosecurity purposes in Peru, 2021.

-Environmental and social principles checklist No further assessment is required for compliance Potential impacts and risks: further assessment and management is required for compliance on native biodiversity 53 .
-The sector has standards and manuals for sustainable aquaculture management.
-Peru has also signed and ratified the Convention on Biological Diversity (CBD).
-The potential impacts of beneficiaries' activities cannot be fully explored at this stage; therefore, the risks' extent cannot be accurately determined.
-This principle requires further assessment, including an analysis of biodiversity risks and identifying associated measures to avoid impact.
+Environmental and social principles checklist No further assessment is required for compliance Potential impacts and risks: further assessment and management is required for compliance on the current situation of all final beneficiaries in terms of environmental management.
 It is expected that the risks can be mitigated through the implementation of best practices, which will be defined in the component of the project called "Good environmental and occupational safety practices in Huanuco, Junin and Puno," which will cover the entire aquaculture production process.
-Principle 11: Climate change No further assessment is required for compliance The project focuses on reducing the population's vulnerability to the effects of climate change.
-In this sense, it considers climate change adaptation in all stages and the implementation of the project represents an adaptation measure for the sector.
-The activities foreseen in the components for small and medium-scale aquaculture activity beneficiaries have the potential to increase greenhouse gas emissions, but not significantly.
-We have not been able to verify the status of final beneficiaries' environmental and social management practices, nor the environmental and social strategy defined for the implementation of activities.
-Principle 12: Pollution Prevention and Resource Efficiency Further assessment required This principle requires further evaluation, considering there is still no detailed information on the current situation of all final beneficiaries in terms of environmental management.
-It is expected that the risks can be mitigated through the implementation of best practices, which will be defined in the component of the project called "Good environmental and occupational safety practices in Huanuco, Junin and Puno," which will cover the entire aquaculture production process.
 The project must establish guidelines for the prevention and minimization of environmental impacts and the efficient use of resources, such as minimizing waste generation, energy efficiency (equipment or other), and emissions.
 Principle 13: Public health Further assessment required The project's Component 3 aims to strengthen the aquaculture sector's value chain.
-This component foresees the participation of the National Fisheries Health Agency (Organismo Nacional de Sanidad Pesquera , SANIPES), which is the competent authority responsible for monitoring and controlling hydrobiological resources' diseases from aquaculture or the natural (wild) environment to ensure their sanitary condition.
-Likewise, a Sanitary Protocol will be defined for COVID-19 prevention and control.
+This component foresees the participation of the National Fisheries Health Agency (Organismo Nacional de Sanidad Pesquera, SANIPES), which is the competent authority responsible for monitoring and controlling hydrobiological resources' diseases from aquaculture or the natural (wild) environment to ensure their sanitary conditionLikewise, a Sanitary Protocol will be defined for COVID-19 prevention and control.
 This principle will require further evaluation, considering that there is still no detailed information on the current situation of all final beneficiaries in terms of public health.
 Principle 14: Physical and cultural heritage No further assessment is required for compliance No physical or cultural heritage has been identified in the beneficiaries' territories.
 No additional evaluation of this principle is required.
-Principle 15: Land and soil conservation Further assessment required We have not been able to verify the status of final beneficiaries' environmental and social management practices, nor the environmental and social strategy defined for the implementation of activities.
+Principle 15: Land Further We have n and soil conservation assessment required implement aquacultur expected.
+This princip on land anu manageme environmer We have not been able to verify the status of final beneficiaries' environmental and social management practices, nor the environmental and social strategy defined for the implementation of activities.
 The project's beneficiaries are in specific sites where aquaculture activities are currently implemented, so no significant soil impacts are expected.
 This principle requires further evaluation, considering that there is no detailed information on land and soil conservation aspects of final beneficiaries.
 The project should establish management measures in the Environmental Management Plan to prevent and minimize environmental impacts and soil conservation at the site.